-From the outset, Group H looked like an easy group for both Spain and Uruguay at the World Cup.
-But opening draws for the giants against Cape Verde and Saudi Arabia respectively have blown open chances for all four teams going into the penultimate round.
+From the outset, Group H in this World Cup looked like an easy group for both Spain and Uruguay.
+But opening draws for both against Cape Verde and Saudi Arabia respectively have blown open chances for all four teams going into the final round.

-The qualification odds are completely open – it is likely that Group H will be decided only on the final day of group fixtures.
-None of the four can qualify or be eliminated after the second round.
+The qualification odds are completely open – Group H will be decided only on the final day of group fixtures.
+None of the four qualified or were eliminated after the second round.

-Here, we run through the permutations for each nation to qualify for the World Cup last 32, as all four prepare for their second matches on Sunday, 21 June.
+Here, we run through the permutations for each nation to qualify for the World Cup last 32, as all four prepare for their final group games matches on Saturday, 27 June.

 Contents